clararajadel/autoencoders/README.md

 - Ideally one autoencoder per pixel would result in the best reconstruction.
 However, that would require an untenable training.
 In an AOI of 200 * 350 px, 25 autoencoders (one per pixel) performed much better than 8 autoencoders, but increasing to 100 autoencoders did not show as much improvement.
 - Feature extraction using PCA does not make big improvements in reconstruction.
 It accelerates the process but it also increased noise in the reconstruction error in Strobbler area.
 Link: https://drive.google.com/file/d/1nMPb_T5T_y2P8YekFFHyM69SYuIIb-_w/view?usp=sharing
 - Hazy training images worsen reconstructions and favour the usefulness of fewer autoencoders.
 Using clean training images is crucial.
 - Data should be scaled (e.g. sklearn.preprocessing.MinMaxScaler).
-Link:

 ## Next steps
 - Cloudy pixels (which are not trained) give high error but in the TCC are well reconstructed.
 See what happens in other spectral bands.